SSWConsulting/SSW.Rules.Content/rules/tiny-do-you-know-when-to-use-versus-and-verses/rule.md

-“Versus” can be shortened to “vs.”, which is common in<br>sporting situations, or “v.”, which is the standard abbreviation for legal<br>scenarios.
+“Versus” can be shortened to “vs.”, which is common in sporting situations, or “v.”, which is the standard abbreviation for legal scenarios.